 Don’t assume that all your plants need cold protection.
 Most desert landscape plants are sufficiently cold hardy to withstand an occasional freeze, especially if they’re native or well-established.

-When you’re deciding whether to cover a particular plant, there are two things you need to know:
+When you’re deciding whether to cover a particular plant, there are two things you need to consider:

 - How cold is it likely to get?